On the Subject of Levenshtein Distance

 - Multiply LD by the number of batteries present on the bomb if there is at least one.
 Otherwise, multiply LD by 1.
 You now have X.

-- Then multiply the number of port types with the number of indicators present on the bomb and add this product to X to get Y.
+- Multiply the number of port types with the number of indicators present on the bomb.
+Add this product to X to get Y.

-- If the sum of serial number digits contains any digit that is present in the serial number, subtract 1 from Y to get Z.
+- If any digit in the sum of the serial number digits appears in the serial number itself, subtract 1 from Y to get Z.

-- The correct answer is the result of moduling the number Y by 100.
+- The correct answer is Y modulo 100.

-- Modulo by 100 is done by repeatedly adding or subtracting 100 until the number is in range from 0 to 99 inclusively.
+- Modulo by 100 is done by repeatedly adding or subtracting 100 until the number is in the range of 0 to 99 inclusively.

 - You can keep Z for good luck.
-It is not be needed to solve the module.
+It is not needed to solve the module.

-- However, if the serial number contains the letters L and D, submit raw LD.
+- However, if the serial number contains the letters L and D, submit the raw LD value.
 You are spared of all the modifications.